syncfusion-content/angular-docs/angular/PivotClient/getting-started.md

         height: 650px;
         width: 100%;
     }

 {% endhighlight %}

+## Populating PivotClient with data

-### Populate PivotClient with data
+### Populating PivotClient with relational data source

+This section covers the information that you need to know to populate a simple PivotClient with relational data source.

-Let us now see how to populate the PivotClient control using a sample JSON data as shown below.
+The following code snippet shows how to populate the PivotClient control using a sample JSON data:

 {% tabs %}